ViaQ/logging-fluentd/fluentd/vendored_gem_src/fluent-plugin-elasticsearch/README.md

 You can specify Elasticsearch data stream name by this parameter.
 This parameter is mandatory for `elasticsearch_data_stream`.

+### data_stream_template_name

+You can specify an existing matching index template for the data stream.
+If not present, it creates a new matching index template.

+Default value is `data_stream_name`.

+### data_stream_ilm_name

+You can specify the name of an existing ILM policy, which will be applied to the data stream.
+If not present, it creates a new ILM default policy (unless `data_stream_template_name` is defined, in that case the ILM will be set to the one specified in the matching index template).

+Default value is `data_stream_name`.

 There are some limitations about naming rule.

 In more detail, please refer to the [Path parameters](https://www.elastic.co/guide/en/elasticsearch/reference/master/indices-create-data-stream.html#indices-create-data-stream-api-path-params).

+### data_stream_ilm_policy

+You can specify the ILM policy contents as hash.
+If not present, it will apply the ILM default policy.

+**NOTE:** This parameter requests to install elasticsearch-xpack gem.

+### data_stream_ilm_policy_overwrite

+Specify whether the data stream ILM policy should be overwritten.

+Default value is `false`.

+**NOTE:** This parameter requests to install elasticsearch-xpack gem.

 ## Troubleshooting